Connecticut State Community College Middlesex: Main campus (Middletown)

-The campus features general purpose classrooms, computer classrooms, arts and media studios, and special purpose laboratories.
-Faculty and administrative offices, a cafeteria, bookstore, and multipurpose halls are also featured.

-New facilities such as the Pavilion, deck, solar patio, as well as the collaborative Learning Commons space offer a variety of places for students to study, socialize, and participate in activities.
+The campus features general-purpose classrooms, computer classrooms, arts and media studios, and special-purpose laboratories, along with faculty and administrative offices, a cafeteria, bookstore, and multipurpose halls.
+New facilities such as the Pavilion, deck, solar patio, as well as the collaborative Learning Commons.
+It is a commuter school with no dormitories.

-In addition to ample free student parking, a municipal bus route stops at the campus twice hourly.

-Platt High School
+Meriden Center

-In 2004, Middlesex opened a new learning site at 55 West Main Street, in Meriden, Connecticut.
+In 2004, Middlesex opened a satellite learning site at 55 West Main Street in Meriden, Connecticut.
 Students can enroll in credit, credit-free, day, evening, and weekend courses at the Meriden campus.

+Academics

+Connecticut State Community College Middlesex offers associate degrees, certificates, and specialist programs.
+Over the years, numerous signature programs were established, such as precision manufacturing, business and industry, new media production, and early childhood education.
+The college also offers an honors program for students who meet the prerequisites.
 Greater Meriden-Wallingford area business and industry can take advantage of education and training through Meriden's Internet Training Center.

-In 2012, the Meriden Center was recognized by the New England Association of Schools and Colleges as an "additional instructional location".
-With this new recognition, students can now complete a degree or certificate program at the Meriden Center.
-Prior to this, students could only complete fifty percent or less of a degree program at the center before finishing their degree at the Middletown campus.

-Following the renovation of Orville H. Platt High School, the leaders of CT State Middlesex and the Meriden Public School System started offering courses at the new location.
-Student support services, access to the Magic Food Bus, and other unique amenities are available to students at both campuses.
+Connecticut State Community College Middlesex has about 4,400 students enrolled.
+The college is accredited by the New England Association of Schools and Colleges through its parent institution.
+Joshua Moon-Johnson is the campus president.

 Student life

-The Beta Gamma Xi chapter of the Phi Theta Kappa (the academic honor society for two-year colleges) is active at CT State Middlesex.
-Active clubs on campus include the Human Services Student Association (HSSA), Students Promoting Equality, Acceptance and Knowledge (S.P.E.A.K.), the Computer Club, and the Math Club.
-There is also an active student government body, the MxCC Student Senate.
+Connecticut State Community College Middlesex has chapters of Phi Theta Kappa and Mu Alpha Theta honor societies.
+Campus clubs include the Human Services Student Association, Students Promoting Equality, Acceptance and Knowledge (S.P.E.A.K.), the Computer Club, and the Math Club.
+There is also a Student Senate.

-In 2013, MxCC (now CT State Middlesex) was the first community college to offer a chapter of Mu Alpha Theta, a math honor society.